SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 could have been more spiritual.
 To write of the future in a spiritual way is tough, I "get" that!
 But I wish more scifi authors would try.

-It is a greater art to write tension and intrigue without childish baby militarism.
+It is a greater art to write tension and intrigue without prepubescent man-baby militarism.
 But let's face it, humanity *is* at an adolescent stage in history, so most people cannot see what the adult futuristic scifi could be.
-If I wrote the novel of this kind it would likely flop.
+If I wrote the novel of this kind it would likely flop (I mean even if I was a genius writer).
 Maybe Ursula LeGuin wrote a few of the kind I would admire, but so far I've only read a couple of her books, and they seemed to me to have a bit of a "humans are stupid" and "war is inevitable" vibe to them too. 🤣

 ## Two Proton Theory